Application Process For Taking The GED in Maryland

 - All the 5 tests can be taken in 2 days

-- The GED in Maryland can be taken up to 3 times per year.
+- The test can be taken up to 3 times per year.

-- Test-takers will receive a test schedule notification letter by the first of the month in which they requested to schedule the test in their application.
+- The candidate will receive a test schedule notification letter by the first of the month in which they requested to schedule the test in their application.
 If test-takers don't receive the notification letter, they have to call the Maryland GED office.
-Visit this page on the official website to find the contact details of Maryland GED office: http://www.acenet.edu/Content/NavigationMenu/ged/test/GED_Preparation_Info.htm
+Visit this page on the official website to find the contact details of the office: http://www.acenet.edu/Content/NavigationMenu/ged/test/GED_Preparation_Info.htm

-- Test-takers have to call the Maryland GED office if they don't have a social security number
+- Test-takers have to call the office if they don't have a social security number

 - Disabled persons have to produce appropriate disability proof documents to avail accommodations

-- Test-takers have to produce any one of the following as their identity proof at the test center: a current official Maryland Driver's License, a current official Maryland Learner's Permit, a current official Maryland ID Card issued by the Motor Vehicle Administration or a current Active Duty Military ID Card
+- Test-takers have to produce any one of the following as their identity proof at the test center: current official Drivers License, Learner's Permit, ID Card issued by the Motor Vehicle Administration or current Active Duty Military ID Card

-- For details about the available test centers and the test dates in 2012, refer pages 5 and 6 of the GED application, Maryland available on the official website: (http://www.dllr.maryland.gov/gedmd/ged.shtml).
+- For details about the available test centers and the test dates, refer pages 5 and 6 of the application available on the official website: (http://www.dllr.maryland.gov/gedmd/ged.shtml).

 Importance of Maryland GED Prep Courses

-Maryland local School Districts, Community Colleges and Community-based Organizations offer GED prep classes.
-Maryland GED test-takers get a free online GED prep course called GED-I. The duration of this online course is 15 weeks.
+Maryland local School Districts, Community Colleges and Community-based Organizations offer classes.
+The test-takers get a free online course called GED-I. The duration of this online course is 15 weeks.
 Those citizens should have officially left public or private schools and have to demonstrate 9th grade level reading and math skills to take this online course.
 This online course is teacher-supported and interactive.
 Course-takers get personal feedback for their weekly assignments.
 The sessions are offered on a rolling basis.
 For more information, visit this URL: http://www.dllr.maryland.gov/gedmd/gedi.shtml Visit the following website to apply for the course: http://www.mdged-i.org/